officialselase/mE-app/README.md

 ### Test Accounts

-After running the seed script, you can use these test accounts:
+After loading sample data, you can use these test accounts:

 ```
 Student Account: